SteamWo1f/Optimized-Oasis-Lite/README.md

 ## About

-The Light version of Optimized Oasis is a Minecraft modpack that focuses on enhancing the gameplay experience through quality of life and optimization mods.
+The Light version of Optimized Oasis Lite is a Minecraft modpack that focuses on enhancing the gameplay experience through quality of life and optimization mods.
 These carefully selected mods offer customizable user interface and settings, improved performance for smoother gameplay, and audio and visual enhancements.

 This modpack is designed to provide Minecraft players with an enhanced experience without significantly altering the vanilla gameplay.
 It is ideal for those who want to improve their gameplay experience without breaking any server rules or risking bans.